Philippines' Duterte declares liberation of Marawi from ISIS-affiliated militants

 Abdullah Maute is suspected to have been killed in an attack in September, though no definitive proof of his demise has been found.
 Omar's death had been reported multiple times in the past, though never confirmed.

-Hapilomn and Maute were killed, along with seven other militants, while attempting to exit a building at street level during a four-hour firefight, Ano said at a news conference.
+Hapilon and Maute were killed, along with seven other militants, while attempting to exit a building at street level during a four-hour firefight, Ano said at a news conference.
 Maute was shot in the head by a sniper.

 Their bodies were positively identified by a former hostage, the spokesman said.